 - Determine geometry properties.
 Will you have z-coordinates?
 M-coordinates?
 What kind of coordinate resolution?
 What kinds of line segments for lines and polygon feature classes?
 Most often, you'll only need the default, which uses simple, straight-line segments.
 However, sometimes you might need curved segments, for example, to represent culs-de-sac and roads.
 See Feature class basics.

 - Do you need to use this dataset at multiple scales?
 How will the representations change at each map scale?
-You may find that you'll need alternative feature class representations for use at other scale ranges.
+You may find that you will need alternative feature class representations for use at other scale ranges.
 In these cases, you can consider additional feature classes for representing the same data theme for each scale range.

-Sometimes, you'll load feature data as is into your GIS.
+Sometimes, you will load feature data as is into your GIS.
 If this is the case, you might not need to do any of the following additional design tasks.
 However, it is important to evaluate the advantages of adding further GIS capabilities to the features in your geodatabase.
 These additional capabilities can potentially make data use and maintenance much easier in the long term.
-They will help you maintain the integrity of your spatial information; increase the usability of your data; and, most important, help you understand how much confidence you can place in your data to meet your needs.
+They will help you maintain the integrity of your spatial information; increase the usability of your data; and, most importantly, help you understand how much confidence you can place in your data to meet your needs.

-These are some common reasons for extending your simple features data model:
+The following are some common reasons for extending your simple features data model:

 - When you need to validate a dataset before you import and use it in your system (for example, to ensure that the dataset adheres to a series of spatial integrity rules)